 - Vents for improved air circulation.

-- Safety stand for patio decks included.
+- Safety stand for patio wooden decks.

 - Multiple sizes available.